microsoft/DirectML/DxDispatch/README.md

   - AMD: [Adrenalin 21.4.1 preview driver](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-21-4-1-dx12-agility-sdk)
   - NVIDIA: drivers with version 466.11 or higher

-# DirectX Components
+# Features and DirectX Components

-DxDispatch tries to depend on redistributable versions of the various DX components.
+DxDispatch tries to depend on pre-built redistributable versions of its external dependencies.
 However, the build can be configured to use alternative sources when desired or necessary.
 Each component can use one of the available (✅) sources in the table below, with the <b><u>default</u></b> selection for each platform listed first.
 Not all configurations are tested, and some platforms don't include the optional<sup>+</sup> components.

 <table>
   <tr>